frappe/erpnext/erpnext/docs/user/manual/en/buying/articles/purchasing-in-different-unit.md

 #Purchasing in Different Unit (UoM)

 Each item has stock unit of measument (UoM) associated to it.
-For example UoM of pen is nos. and sand stocked kgs.
-But item could be purchased in different UoM, like 1 set/box of pen, or one truck of sand.
-In ERPNex, you can create purchase transaction for an item having different UoM than item's stock UoM.
+For example UoM of pen could be numbers (Nos) and sand could be stocked kgs.
+However, when we place an order with Supplier, UoM for an item could change.
+Like we can order 1 set/box of Pen, or one truck of sand to our Supplier.
+When creating purchase transacton, you can change Purchase UoM for an item.

 ### Scenario: